SensiLab/GenerativeArtArchive/README.md

   content here.
 ```

-3. Create, then submit a pull request and for a reviewer to have a look at.
+3. Create, then submit a pull request for a reviewer to have a look at.